Raku/6.d-prep/README.md

 [`TODO/completed-FEATURES.md`](TODO/completed-FEATURES.md) documents.

 The information in this repo should not be seen as guaranteed and fully qualified language changes for 6.d language.
+It does NOT even contain all the changes yet, as many of them were OK to be implemented without requiring use of 6.d pragma.

 ------------------------------------------------------------------